 Recent Economic Data:

 Consumer Price Index (CPI).
-The CPI for All Urban Consumers (a measure of inflation which shows “cost of living” fluctuations) increased 0.2% in November on a seasonally adjusted basis.
-Over the last 12 months, the index increased 1.2% before seasonal adjustments -- its highest reading in 40 years.
+The CPI for All Urban Consumers (CPI-U), a measure of inflation which shows “cost of living” fluctuations, increased 0.5% in December on a seasonally adjusted basis, and for 12 months ending December the CPI-U increased 7.0% before seasonal adjustments -- its highest reading in 40 years.

 We are committed to serve you with the highest standard of care in keeping with our corporate mission of

 Building Relationships … Enhancing Lives.

 The views expressed represent the opinion of Asset Management Financial Solutions, Inc. (“AMFS”) and are subject to change and are not intended as a forecast or guarantee of future results.
 This material is for informational purposes only.
 It does not constitute investment advice and is not intended as an endorsement of any specific investment.
 Statements of future expectations, estimates, projections, and other forward-looking statements are based on available information and AMFS’s view as of the time of these statements.
 Accordingly, such statements are inherently speculative as they are based on assumptions that may involve known and unknown risks and uncertainties.